RedisLabs/redislabs-docs/content/rc/administration/setup/create-subscription.md

 1. Select your subscription configuration:

     1. Select a cloud provider: **Amazon AWS**, **Microsoft Azure**, **Google Cloud Platform**
-    1. Select the region that you want the subscription to use, for example: `us-central1`.
+    1. Select a region for your subscription, such as `us-central1`.
     1. In the Redis Cloud service levels, select the memory or throughput limit for your subscription.
 To learn about your options, see [Cloud Pricing](https://redislabs.com/redis-enterprise-cloud/pricing/).
 <!--
         - Fixed - You can also select either [Replication]({{< relref "/rc/concepts/clustering.md" >}}) or Multi-Availability Zone (Multi-AZ)